 South Australian Country Fire Service (CFS)

 The S.A.
 Country Fire Service (CFS) has a complex radio network that consists of the SAGRN, VHF and HF radios.
 Generally the SAGRN is used for command and control communications, and the VHF network is used for fire-ground traffic.
-The CFS use VHF narrowband frequencies shared with the CFA, and reuse the frequencies with different CTCSS tones to provide more channels..
+The CFS use VHF narrowband frequencies shared with the CFA, and reuse the frequencies with different CTCSS / NAC tones to provide more channels.
+In 2015 the organisation is rolling out new P25 VHF radios, these will utilise the existing CFS VHF frequencies and channel plan, however they will be programmed with conventional narrow FM modulation, as well as P25 digital modulation.
+It is anticipated that the CFS will change to the digital VHF network by the start of the 2016/17 fire season.

 The administration headquarters of the CFS is located in Waymouth street in Adelaide, previously a 24 hour a day Operations Centre was located within this facility, however as of the 1st of July 2007 all Call Receipt and Dispatch functions for the CFS are now located within the 'Adelaide Fire' Communications Centre at the Metropolitan Fire Service headquarters in Wakefield street Adelaide.